Chris Brown: 2009–2010: Graffiti and mixtapes

 While performing a Michael Jackson Tribute at the 2010 BET Awards, Brown started to cry and fell to his knees while singing Jackson's "Man in the Mirror".
-The performance and his emotional turmoil resonated with several celebrities present at the ceremony, including Trey Songz, Diddy and Taraji P. Henson.
+The performance and his emotional turmoil resonated with several celebrities present at the ceremony, including Trey Songz, Mary J. Blige and Taraji P. Henson.
 Songz said, "He left his heart on the stage.
 He gave genuine emotion.
 I was proud of him and I was happy for him for having that moment".
 Michael's brother, Jermaine Jackson, expressed similar sentiments stating, "it was very emotional for me, because it was an acceptance from his fans from what has happened to him and also paying tribute to my brother".
 Later during the award ceremony, Brown stated, "I let y'all down before, but I won't do it again...I promise", while accepting the award for the AOL Fandemonium prize.
 In August 2010, Brown starred alongside an ensemble cast, including Matt Dillon, Paul Walker, Idris Elba, Hayden Christensen and T.I. in the crime thriller Takers, and also served as executive producer of the film.

-During 2010, Brown released three free mixtapes: In My Zone (Rhythm & Streets), Fan of a Fan (collaborative mixtape with rapper Tyga), and In My Zone 2, which featured a new writing style for the singer, and a different musical style, mixing R&B with hip-hop.
-For the mixtapes he worked with new producers, most notably Kevin McCall.
-The mixtapes received a great response from the artist's core audience, consolidating it.
-The single "Deuces", extracted from the Fan of a Fan mixtape, obtained critical and commercial success, peaking at number 1 on the Hot R&B/Hip-Hop Songs.
-The song was later remixed by some of the biggest names in the hip-hop scene of that time, including Drake, Kanye West, André 3000, Rick Ross, Fabolous, and T.I.
-He later released the solo track "No BS" as his second single from Fan of a Fan, and decided to include the two singles from the mixtape as anticipation singles for his next album.
+In 2010, Brown composed and released three mixtapes for free: In My Zone (Rhythm & Streets), Fan of a Fan (a collaborative mixtape with rapper Tyga), and In My Zone 2.
+These mixtapes showcased a new writing style for the singer, addressing edgier themes and featuring a different musical style that mixed R&B with hip hop.
+For these projects, he began working with new producers, most notably Kevin McCall.
+The projects received a positive response from his core audience, who began increasingly identifying themselves as ‘Team Breezy’ as early as 2009.
+The single "Deuces", from the Fan of a Fan mixtape, achieved both critical and commercial success, peaking at number one on the Billboard Hot R&B/Hip-Hop Songs chart.
+The song was later remixed by prominent hip-hop artists of the time, including Drake, Kanye West, André 3000, Rick Ross, Fabolous, and T.I..
+Brown later released the solo track "No BS" as the second single from Fan of a Fan, then deciding to include the two singles from the mixtape as anticipation singles for his next album.